The prevalence of antimicrobial-producing Gram-positive bacteria in human gut: a preliminary study

 Figures & Tables

 In this study, we identified some antimicrobial-producing bacteria from various genera.
 In genera Streptococcus, we identified 3 species: S. tigurinus, S. mitis, and S. oralis.
 All streptococcal isolates exhibited growth inhibition activity against both S. aureus USA300 and P. aeruginosa PAO1.
-The possible antimicrobial compound produced by these isolates is viridins.
-Viridins were reported to be produced by streptococci, particularly Streptococcus sanguisand S. mitis.
+The possible antimicrobial compounds produced by these isolates is viridins.
+Viridins were reported to be produced by streptococci, particularly Streptococcus sanguis and S. mitis.
 This compound is active against Gram-negative and Gram-positive bacteria [20], which is in agreement with our results that streptococcal isolates showed inhibition activity against both S. aureus USA300 and P. aeruginosa PAO1.

-For generaBacillus, Corynebacterium, and Weissella, we only detected 1 species for each: B. paralicheniformis, C. aurimucosum, and W. viridescens.B. paralicheniformishas been reported to be able to produce formicin, a lantibiotic that active against Gram-positive bacteria[21], similar phenotype shown by UC5 isolate.
-C. aurimucosumhas not been specifically reported to produce any antimicrobial compound.
-However, some studies reported Corynebacterium hydrocarboclastusproduces corynecin, a chloramphenicol analog that is active against Gram-positive and Gram-negative bacteria[22,23].Weissella, a lactic acid bacterium, particularly species W. confusa is known to produce some bacteriocins called weissellicin and reported to active inhibiting the growth of namely Bacillus cereus, Escherichia coli, P. aeruginosa and Micrococcus luteus [24].
-However, there can be a novel bacteriocin produced, since the spectrum for isolate MC12, MH7, MG1 and MB12 are only active against S. aureus USA300.
+For the genera Bacillus, Corynebacterium, and Weissella, we only detected 1 species for each: B. paralicheniformis, C. aurimucosum, and W. viridescens.B. paralicheniformis has been reported to be able to produce formicin, a lantibiotic that is active against Gram-positive bacteria[21], a similar phenotype was shown by the UC5 isolate.
+C. aurimucosum has not been specifically reported to produce any antimicrobial compound.
+However, some studies reported Corynebacterium hydrocarboclastusproduces corynecin, a chloramphenicol analog that is active against Gram-positive and Gram-negative bacteria[22,23].Weissella, a lactic acid bacterium, particularly species W. confusa is known to produce some bacteriocins called weissellicin and reported to inhibit the growth of namely Bacillus cereus, Escherichia coli, P. aeruginosa and Micrococcus luteus [24].
+However, a novel bacteriocin may have been produced, since the spectra of isolates MC12, MH7, MG1, and MB12 were active only against S. aureus USA300.

 Enterococcal bacteria have been known to produce bacteriocins, such as enterocins, that are active against Gram-positive bacteria [25-28].
-We observed similar activity for isolate FG5, FH9, and FB5 but not for FC5 and FA5, which might indicate a different and unreported antimicrobial compound could be produced.
+We observed similar activity for isolate FG5, FH9, and FB5 but not for FC5 and FA5, which might indicate a different and unreported antimicrobial compounds could be produced.

 Author Contributions